Table of Contents

 Recognizing the Symptoms: Is it Your Thyroid?

 The challenge with thyroid issues is that the symptoms are "non-specific."
 This means they can be caused by dozens of different conditions.
-Here is a breakdown of what to look for:
+Here is a more detailed breakdown of the underactive thyroid symptoms and overactive clues to watch for:

 Signs of an Underactive Thyroid (Hypothyroidism)